Back to Special Relativity

 - Principle of Relativity

-- SR has been overwhelmingly confirmed and is accepted today as established fact.
+- Special Relativity has been overwhelmingly confirmed and is accepted today as established fact.
 Physicists see SR in action in cosmic rays and particle accelerators.

 - Raum und Zeit, a lecture Minkowski gave in 1908, begins: